Do You Really Need a CMMS? When Spreadsheets Aren’t Enough

 Share

 The most dangerous thing about spreadsheets isn’t a misplaced formula or a corrupted file.
-It’s the knowledge trapped inside the heads of the people using them.
+It’s the institutional knowledge that lives only inside someone’s head.
 Amanda Ortiz, a training and development professional with Atlas Roofing, warns of a ticking time bomb most businesses don’t even see.
-“Look at the numerous companies with management who have been with the companies for 30 to 40 years, and the only history of [preventive maintenance] or work done on machines are in the brains of the people retiring,” she said.
+“Look at the numerous companies with management who have been with the companies for 30 to 40 years, and the only history of [preventive maintenance] or work done on machines are in the brains of the people retiring,” she says.

 The Spreadsheet Maintenance Management System (S-MMS): A House of Cards